Shopify/erb_lint/README.md

 ## Linters

-`erb-lint` comes with 2 linters on-board: `DeprecatedClasses` and `FinalNewline`, each with their own linter-specific options.
+`erb-lint` comes with 3 linters on-board: `DeprecatedClasses`, `ContentStyle`, and `FinalNewline`, each with their own linter-specific options.

 ### DeprecatedClasses